zdenda142/qb-armyjob/README.md

 - [qb-input](https://github.com/qbcore-framework/qb-input) - For accessing evidence stashes

-## Features
-- Classical requirements like on duty/off duty, clothing, vehicle, stash etc.
-- Citizen ID based armory (Whitelisted)
-- Fingerprint test
-- Evidence locker (stash)
-- Whitelisted vehicles
-- Speed radars across the map
-- Stormram
-- Impounding player vehicle (permanent / for an amount of money)
-- Integrated jail system
-- Bullet casings
-- GSR
-- Blood drop
-- Evidence bag & Money bag
-- Police radar
-- Handcuff as an item (Can used via command too.
-Check Commands section.)
-- Emergency services can see each other on map

 ## Installation
 ### Manual
 - Download the script and put it in the `[qb]` directory.
 - Add the following code to your server.cfg/resouces.cfg

 ensure qb-core

 ensure qb-armyjob

 ensure qb-management

 # qb-management/client/cl_config.lua